dbeck121/CPI-Helper-Chrome-Extension/README.md

 - Last visited iflows in browser-bar-popup

 ## Changelog
+### 2.1.0
+- [Feature] There is a very limited plugin engine that you can use to add features to CPI-Helper. (see [plugin readme](plugins/README.md))
+- [Improvement] Shows size of payload in inline trace body viewer
+- [Improvement] Info tab has more info in inline trace
 ### 2.0.2
 - [Improvement] Some UI improvements.
 Thx to [Robert Fels](https://github.com/robertfels)
 - [Bugfix] Recently visited IFlows are back again